petitgrizzlies/glowingspoon/README.md

  * The measurement is the structural similarity from scikit-learn.
 The mean value is about 0.80 over the whole images.

+## TODO :

- * I didn't have enough time to performe cross-validation neather k-fold validation and to port the code on GPU.
+ * cross-validation nor k-fold validation
+ * port the code on GPU.
  * This isn't a perfect tool, there is a lot of improvement that can be done.
-It's not very stable and this code is mostly a proof of concept of your "research question".
+It's not very stable and this code is mostly a proof of concept on a "research question".